SiriDB/siridb-connector/README.md

 This manual describes how to install and configure SiriDB Connector for Python 3, a self-contained Python driver for communicating with SiriDB servers, and how to use it to develop database applications.

->Warning:
->--------
->This is still a BETA version and can only be used to connect
->with SiriDB version 2.x

 Installation
 ------------